 Many members of the Alexandria Police Department, including the Chief, Assistant Chief and other officers and staff, have been proud to speak at recent events and stand and march alongside participants.

 As COVID-19 continues to spread throughout the region, the safest place to be is at home.
-Northern Virginia is in Phase Two of the Forward Virginia reopening blueprint, which includes a ban on gatherings of more than 50 people.
+Northern Virginia is in Phase Three of the Forward Virginia reopening blueprint, which includes a ban on gatherings of more than 10 people.
 Groups usually disperse when reminded to comply with the ban, and citations have not been needed for most of the pandemic.

 The Alexandria Police Department active engages with many Black leaders and groups, including the Alexandria chapter of the NAACP, African American clergy, and the local and national levels of the National Organization of Black Law Enforcement Executives.